 - the externship.
-It is the student's responsibility to ensure that the healthcare facility has completed and signed all evaluations and time verification sheets and that the Academic department has received them upon completion of his or her externship. - 7.
-It is the student's responsibility to attend scheduled meetings, including site interviews, before and during his or her clinical/externship.
+It is the student's responsibility to ensure that the healthcare facility has completed and signed all evaluations and time verification sheets and that the Academic department has received them upon completion of his or her externship. - It is the student's responsibility to attend scheduled meetings, including site interviews, before and during his or her clinical/externship.
 Students may be required to return to the campus during their clinical/externship at the direction of their Clinical Instructor/Extern Coordinator or Program Director. - Students are expected to behave in a professional manner at all times.
 Any conduct that reflects discredit upon the student, the school, or the site will subject the student to withdrawal from the school. - If a student is going to be late or absent, he or she must notify the healthcare facility and the Clinical Instructor/Externship Coordinator.
 Violation of attendance policy will result in probation or withdrawal from school. - 10.
 Students should immediately notify their Clinical Instructor/Extern Coordinator/DCE if any problems are encountered during clinical/externship: personality conflicts, illness, etc. (Students must never walk off the site, for any reason, without first notifying their Clinical Instructor/Extern Coordinator or Program Director.) - 11.
 Tuition payments must be kept current. - 12.
 If a student is dismissed from a clinical/externship site, the Program Director will evaluate the circumstances of his or her dismissal, and a decision will be made regarding his or her status as a student.
 The student may be withdrawn from school at that time.
 If the student is allowed to continue his or her clinical/externship and is dismissed from another site, he or she will be withdrawn from school.
 Students who are dismissed from clinical/externships will be required to repeat the entire clinical/externship.

 Students may be required to travel up to 200 miles away from campus to attend clinical assignments, depending on programmatic requirements.
 Specific information regarding travel distance to clinical assignments will be provided to students during the enrollment process.
 Students are responsible for their own travel to and from clinical assignments and must plan accordingly.
+Students are responsible for all costs related to travel to and from clinical sites, including, but not limited to, meals, lodging and fuel.